 While traveling to far-flung destinations and exploring the cultural hot spots of the world is always on our must-do list, there's one thing we dread every time: jet lag.
 That out-of-body experience and groggy post-flight haze combined with an unknown territory (and sometimes a foreign language, too) can be incredibly overwhelming and has been known to ruin the first few days of vacation time, especially if you have to sleep it off.
 Obviously, this isn't ideal when you only have one week off work.

 So how do you combat the loathsome effects of jet lag?
 For the answer, we turned to our most trusted travel insiders: our readers.
 Their combined wanderlust far exceeds our own, and as many of them travel long-distance for work, we knew they'd have a few tips and tricks up their well-manicured sleeves.
-So without further ado, read on for some of the best (and most surprising) advice on how to get over jet lag.
+So without further ado, read on for some of the best (and most surprising) advice on how to beat jet lag.

 Drink a Ton of Water

 Okay, so this one might seem obvious, but it's surprising once you board the plane how much H20 your body craves.
 And it's not just during the flight when you need it most.
 According to one travel insider, you need to hydrate before, during, and after if you want to beat the dreaded jet lag.

 "The key is drinking tons of water, and I mean tons," says @flamingeau.
 "A lot of what jet lag is is actually dehydration from not having a normal eating schedule on dry airplanes.
 So drink constantly on the plane and when you arrive in your destination drink at least 16 ounces immediately."

 Our top tip: Drink as much as you can before the flight, but since you can't take water (or any fluids over 100 milliliters) through security, bring an empty flask, fill it up before you board, and sip throughout the flight.

 Add Vitamins to Your Water